PaPa31/hm/docs/react/render-element.md

 [Try it CodePen](https://codepen.io/papa31/pen/GRNMJoO)

-Parent node and React Elements is form the React DOM.
+The parent node with embedded React Elements forms the React DOM.

 [Updating the Rendered Element](updating-element)